Control Limits are the Key to Control Charts

 How do you calculate control limits?

-- First calculate your Center Line (the average or median of the data.)
+- First calculate the Center Line.
+The Center Line equals either the average or median of your data.

-- Next calculate sigma.
-The formula for sigma varies depending on the data.
+- Second calculate sigma.
+The formula for sigma varies depending on the type of data you have.

 + 3 sigma = Upper Control Limit (UCL)